Home / Dictionary / Excise tax

 Ad valorem taxes are often used on luxury items like expensive cars, jewelry, or yachts.
 The more expensive the item, the higher the tax.
 This type of tax is designed to ensure that people who can afford luxury items contribute more in taxes.

-Why do governments use excise taxes?
+Why governments impose excise taxes

 Real-world examples of excise taxes